JeffGiroux/f5_terraform/AWS/Standalone/README.md

   - You will require at minimum `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
 - Passwords and secrets can be located in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
-  - Set *aws_secretmanager_auth* to 'True'
+  - Set *aws_secretmanager_auth* to 'true'
   - A new IAM profile (aka role and permissions) is created with permissions to list secrets
   - 'f5_password' contains the value of the adminstrator password (ex.
 "Default12345!")
-  - If 'aws_secretmanager_auth' is TRUE, then 'f5_password' will be the name of the AWS Secrets Manager secret which contains the value of the password in clear text.
+  - If *aws_secretmanager_auth* is 'true', then 'f5_password' should be the ARN of the AWS Secrets Manager secret.
+The secret needs to contain ONLY the password as 'plain text' type.
 - This templates deploys into an *EXISTING* networking stack.
 You are required to have an existing VPC network, subnets, and security groups.
   - A NAT gateway or public IP is also required for outbound Internet traffic
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started